 5 Tips for Effective Intake of Food Supplements

 The global market for dietary supplements is growing rapidly.
-In Germany, about one third of the population reportedly takes dietary supplements.
-In the United States, about 50% of the population has taken a dietary supplement in the last month!
+In Germany, more than half of the population reportedly takes dietary supplements.
+In the United States, nearly 70% of the population takes dietary supplements!
 Supplements are popular, but is there a right way to take them?

 Below are 5 tips on how to develop a strategy for taking supplements and how to get the most benefit from your product.

 1) Find out why you are taking food supplements

 If you have never taken supplements before, you may be asking yourself, "Why should I?
 What benefits do these supplements have for me?"
 Supplements are there to supplement your diet.
 This means that they are taken in addition to a normal, balanced diet.